Showing posts with label FPS. Show all posts

 You'll need a 25MHz PC for this one...

 I remember the days when the ST was getting on a bit and, ahem, the Falcon didn't quite cut it.
 Not only that, but all my mates had left behind their Atari STs and Amigas for overly expensive PCs.
-They were bulky and incredibly ugly but I also remember how gutted I felt when I saw Wolfenstein (I almost died of shock the first time I saw Doom!!).
+They were bulky and incredibly ugly but, I remember how (secretly) gutted I felt when I saw Wolfenstein and almost died of shock when I saw Doom.

-Anyhow, we still had our moments, and the Atari ST had a decent selection of first-person shooters by the mid-90s.
-In 1995 along came a company called Unique Development Sweden, who decided that our old 16-bit computer wasn't quite dead yet.
+Anyhow, even then, we still had our moments of glory.
+The Atari ST had a decent selection of first-person shooters by the mid-90s and, in 1995 a company called Unique Development Sweden decided that our old 16-bit computer wasn't dead yet.
 They graced us with Substation which was about to change everything we thought possible.
-Read on...

 The story goes that Mitushi Industries has developed a type of new energy that can be extracted from under the seas.
 All seemed well until communication was lost with their underwater substation base.
 Oh no...
 So, they contracted the help of a Multi-Environment Marine from the American government.
 In case you are wondering - yes, this is you!

-Righto, that's the basic storyline that wasn't really needed so let's take a gander at the first screenshot...
+That's the basic storyline, that wasn't really needed, but let's take a gander at the first screenshot...

 The mission update screens are superb with tons of information.